cap-js/docs/node.js/authentication.md

 ### JWT-based Authentication { #jwt }

 This is the default strategy used in production.
-User identity, as well as assigned roles and user attributes, are provided at runtime, by a bound instance of the ['user account and authentication'](https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/419ae2ef1ddd49dca9eb65af2d67c6ec.html) service (UAA).
+User identity, as well as assigned roles and user attributes, are provided at runtime, by a bound instance of the ['User Account and Authentication'](https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/419ae2ef1ddd49dca9eb65af2d67c6ec.html) service (UAA).
 This is done in form of a JWT token in the `Authorization` header of incoming HTTP requests.

 **Prerequisites:** You need to add [passport](https://www.passportjs.org/) to your project:
 ```sh